Women in Ivory Coast

 The main issue of gender equality in Ivory Coast is education.
 According to CIA World Factbook, the literacy rate in Ivory Coast in total is 43.1%.
 53.1% of males can read and write and only 32.5% of females can read and write.
 This shows that more than half of men can read, and less than half of women can read.
 It also states that the school life expectancy for males is ten years, whereas for girls it is eight years.
 So far, no specific organizations have helped women education in Ivory Coast.
 However, many organizations have helped education for women in Africa as a whole, such as Africa Education Trust and Aid for Africa.

 In order for women's education to be as equal as the men's in Ivory Coast, the government must provide more schools for free, so that the people do not think about financial issues once they put their child at school, and so the parents can afford to put both their sons and daughters in school.
 Education is free in Ivory Coast, but the parents must provide the school supplies, which might be a challenge if they have more than one child (Our Africa).
 This might lessen the need for women to go to school.
 For this to happen, the people must inform the government and if they refuse, protest.
 Education is a basic right everyone should afford, no matter the gender.

-By making education supplies free, it takes one more weight off of the adult's shoulders.
-This would ensure that more women will have an education.
-By doing this, the child labor would lessen, children will have a good education and in the future, they will be more likely to have a job.
-This will make the citizens of Africa's lives much easier in terms of finances and education.